-MINUTES OF THE MEETING and sexual harassment' nominated for Outstanding Support for 2.
-The University has been recognised for its successes in two leagues tables, moving to 21st overall in the Guardian league table and achieving 6th for student satisfaction in the Sunday Times: 3.
-The University was recognised as 2nd in England for student satisfaction in National Student Survey (NSS) 2020, and 9th for satisfaction in Postgraduate Taught Experience Survey (PTES).
+MINUTES OF TH E MEETING and sexual harassment' nominated for Outstanding Support for Students); The University has been recognised for its successes in two leagues tables, moving to 21st overall in the Guardian league table and achieving 6th for student satisfaction in the Sunday Times; 3.
+The University was recognised as 2 nd in England for student satisfaction in National Student Survey (NSS) 2020, and 9 th for satisfaction in Postgraduate Taught Experience Survey (PTES).
 Furthermore the University achieved a top 20 place for graduate employment in the latest Graduate Outcomes Data; 4.
-Online degree shows celebrating the work of students on Creative programmes were held in August, and these included a poster campaign across Bristol; 5.
-The Inclusive Curriculum and Practice Toolkit was launched in the summer, which has informed developments of curricula for the new academic session.
+Online degree shows celebrating the work of students on Creative programmes were held in August, and these included a poster campaign across Bristol; The Inclusive Curriculum and Practice Toolkit was launched in the summer, which has informed developments of curricula for the new academic session.
 LTSEC20.09.05.2 Covid-19 Pandemic The Chair noted the dedicated work across the University to finish the last academic year well and prepare for the start of the new academic year.
-The Chair noted the following items, recognising that LTSEC members need to be aware of the actions taken to assure the quality of learning and teaching during the Covid-19 Pandemic: 1.
-The University continues to monitor and follow Government guidance with regards to starting the new academic year; 2.
-Faculties and academic departments, supported by professional-technical colleagues from across the University. have been preparing digital and blended delivery content for all programmes; 3.
-There has been a significant body of work to review and make changes to curricula and assessment, and quality assure changes ahead of the start of term; 4.
-The Student Consultation Panel was established and has been operating throughout the summer to ensure timely student engagement and feedback on developments for the new academic session; 5.
-Field and award boards operated successfully online in order to implement the Force Majeure regulations, assure academic standards, and recognise student achievement; 6.
-There has been a University-wide effort to prepare and launch Block Zero to ensure new and returning students can connect with the University communities, enhance their digital capabilities, and build confidence to succeed in the new learning and teaching environment; 7.
-The outstanding work of colleagues in Health and Safety and Estates and Facilities to prepare buildings for the return of students and staff and on campus learning;
+The Chair noted the following items, recognising that LTSEC members need to be aware of the actions taken to assure the quality of learning and teaching during the Covid-19 Pandemic: The University continues to monitor and follow Government guidance with regards to starting the new academic year; Faculties and academic departments, supported by professional-technical colleagues from across the University, have been preparing digital and blended delivery content for all programmes; There has been a significant body of work to review and make changes to curricula and assessment, and quality assure changes ahead of the start of term; The Student Consultation Panel was established and has been operating throughout the summer to ensure timely student engagement and feedback on developments for the new academic session; Field and award boards operated successfully online in order to implement the Force Majeure regulations, assure academic standards, and recognise student achievement; There has been a University-wide effort to prepare and launch Block Zero to ensure new and returning students can connect with the University communities, enhance their digital capabilities, and build confidence to succeed in the new learning and teaching environment;